Edward Perry Warren: Biography

 Warren's oldest brother, Samuel D. Warren II, had left law to work in managing the family's paper mills.
 He managed the family trust established in May 1889 with the legal assistance of Louis D. Brandeis to benefit his father's widow and five children.
 Edward Warren challenged the family trust in 1906, claiming that Brandeis had structured it to benefit his law partner Samuel to the detriment of the other family members.
 The dispute ended with Samuel's suicide in 1910.
 The Warren Trust case became a point of contention during the 1916 Senate hearings on the confirmation of Brandeis to the Supreme Court, and it remains important for its explication of legal ethics and professional responsibility.

-Warren purchased the Roman silver drinking vessel known as the Warren Cup, now in the British Museum, which he did not attempt to sell during his lifetime because of its explicit depiction of homoerotic scenes.
-He also commissioned a version of The Kiss from Auguste Rodin, which he offered as a gift to the local council in Lewes.
+Warren purchased the ancient Greco-Roman drinking vessel known as the Warren Cup, now in the British Museum, which he did not attempt to sell during his lifetime because of its explicit depiction of homoerotic scenes.

+Warren's notable friend and a frequent visitor in Lewes was the French sculptor Auguste Rodin.
+Warren commissioned a larger than life-size version of “Le Baiser” (The Kiss) from Rodin “in the finest possible marble” for his own private collection.
+Rodin had already sculpted such a group which he called “La Foi” (The Troth).
+Warren was very much taken with this study and commissioned Rodin to execute a further example, but to be completed to his particular specification, which differed in several respects from “La Foi” and a third example which Rodin had undertaken.
+The contract drawn up, specified Rodin's fee of 20,000 francs, as well as the stipulation that “the genital organ of the man must be completed”.
+Warren offered it as a gift to the local council in Lewes.
 The council displayed it for two years before returning it as unsuitable for public display.
-It is now in the Tate Gallery.
+Warren's Kiss study, generally regarded today as being the finest of the three examples, is now a national treasure and displayed in the Tate Gallery in London.